RyanJamesIndangan/ryanjamesindangan.github.io/README.md

 ## 🙏 Acknowledgments

+- Windows 7 UI design inspiration
+- Aero Glass effects using CSS backdrop-filter
 - Icons and favicons generated using various tools
-- Fonts: Inter and JetBrains Mono from Google Fonts
+- Fonts: Segoe UI (system), Inter and JetBrains Mono from Google Fonts
-- Inspired by modern portfolio design trends

 ---

 **Built with ❤️ by Ryan James Indangan**

 *Available for freelance work and full-time opportunities*